eclipse-iofog/iofog.org/content/docs/2.0.0/microservices/microservice-registry-catalog.md

 ```

-Instead of specifying the images for each Agent type, we can refer to catalog ID in your Microservice specification.
-We can see that there is a `Hello Web Demo` catalog item that is configured with the `iofog/hello-web` image for x86 Agents, and `iofog/hello-web-arm` for ARM Agents.
-So, to deploy a Microservice running those images, we can use the following YAML:
+Instead of specifying the images for each Agent type, you can refer to catalog ID in your Microservice specification.
+You can see that there is a `Hello Web Demo` catalog item that is configured with the `iofog/hello-web` image for x86 Agents, and `iofog/hello-web-arm` for ARM Agents.
+So, to deploy a Microservice running those images, you can use the following YAML:

 ```bash
 echo "---